 Seabed sample observations are to be conducted according to instructions provided in SP_03_32_R31777308 'Oceanographic Observations - Manual Logging - NHP' and recorded using Form F_03_32_R31776865 and rendered digitally as a MS Excel (.xlsx) file along with any accompanying photographs and log sheets.
-In addition to be included in the 'Seabed_Sample' relevant feature class of the HIPP SSDM FGDB (due to different usages of this data).
+In addition to be included rendered in the 'Seabed_Sample' feature class of the HIPP SSDM FGDB.
+Form F_03_32_R31776865 Field sample log should be used to facilitate classification at the point of collection.